knative/serving/docs/spec/normative_examples.md

 **Steps**:

 * Create a new Service.
-That Service will trigger creation of a new Configuration and a Route that references a that configuration.
+That Service will trigger creation of a new Configuration and a Route that references that configuration.

 **Results**: